 Husband and wife Michael and Rachel Young are shocked to discover they have run down their son Jacob while backing their vehicle out of the drive.
 He dies in hospital.
 Afterwards they meet a stranger who says he can bring Jacob back from the dead and demonstrates by reviving a dog that Michael has also run down.
 The Stranger requires them to steal Jacob’s body from the graveyard whereupon he brings Jacob back to life.
 Soon after, Michael begins to realise that there is now something sinister about Jacob.
 Everyone around them who opposes Jacob starts to be killed in terrible accidents.
 Michael then meets a priest whose own son came back from the dead and had the same experience.
 He urges Michael to kill Jacob because he has become the Devil’s son.

 Peter Sullivan is a prolific director and writer of movies made for tv.
 He has made some eighty films since the 1990s, which usually fall into the schmaltzy Christmas-themed or occasionally the cute animal and thriller variety.
-He has written (but not directed) one or two that full under the Moria purview – Hydra (2009), Killer Mountain (2011), Jersey Shore Shark Attack (2012), Chupacabra vs the Alamo (2013) and several of Pierre David’s Perfect– films.
+He has written (but not directed) one or two that full under the Moria purview – Hydra (2009), Killer Mountain (2011), Jersey Shore Shark Attack (2012), Chupacabra vs the Alamo (2013) and several of Pierre David’s Perfect– films and did subsequently go on to direct The Sandman (2017) and Cucuy the Boogeyman (2018).
 Ominous aired as a movie on the US Syfy Channel.

 The title is another of several that have sought to copy Insidious (2010) in naming themselves after a sinister sounding adjective.
 In actuality, Ominous is no more than a ripoff of The Omen (1976) in which we have a Devil Child and series of novelty deaths to all who surround him.
 Unlike The Omen and imitators, Ominous abandons any suggestion of diabolical pregnancy or adoption and takes a few leaves from Pet Sematary (1989) in which a child is brought back from the dead but no longer quite the same.